 - 3 cups Vegetable Broth divided

 - 2 Bay Leaves

 - 2 tbsp.
 Cilantro chopped

-- Add 1/2 cup vegetable broth along with garlic, chickpeas, Italian seasoning and Sazon to pan.
-Saute an addition 2 to 3 minutes.
+- Add ½ cup vegetable broth along with garlic, chickpeas, Italian seasoning and Sazon to pan.
+Sauté an additional 2 to 3 minutes.

 - Add diced tomatoes, the remaining vegetable broth, bay leaves and salt and pepper.
 Stir.
 Reduce to medium low heat.
 Cover.
 Simmer for about 30 minutes, stirring occasionally.
 Remove bay leaves before serving.